“I want to make memories all over the world.”

 You do not have to use a paid home swap listing service.
 Some exchanges are arranged by putting an ad in a paper in the place you want to visit.
 In addition, some exchange listing services are free.
 I would recommend using a paid listing service, however, for several reasons:

-- You will feel more comfortable trusting your home to someone who was willing to pay money to be part of a club.
-Your home is your largest investment.
+- Your home is your largest investment.
 It seems “pound wise, penny foolish” not to pay $50 or so to learn more about the person you will trust with this investment.
+You will feel more comfortable trusting your home to someone willing to pay money to be part of a club.

-- You will save time.
-The paid listing services require quite a bit of information about their listings.
-This information allows you to easily weed out listings that are not right for you.
-Most ads just do not give enough information for your potential exchanger to determine if you are the right match.
-Therefore, you may have to respond to a lot of people before you find the right exchange partner.
+- The paid listing services require quite a bit of information about their listings.
+This information allows you to weed out listings that are not right for you.
+Most ads do not give enough information for your potential exchanger to determine if you are the right match.
+Therefore, you may have to respond to many people before finding the right exchange partner.
+You will save time.